lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session05_see.md

 9. Find the Team Data Table variables in the system diagram at the left.

-+ True Missed Appointment % (rate)
++ True Missed Appointments %

 + Appointment Supply

 + Return Visit Interval

-+ Median Engagement
++ Engagement Duration

-+ Starting Rate

-+ New Patient Wait Time
++ New Patient Start Rate (AGG)

-10. Log out of the SimUI
+10. Log out of the Sim UI

 ## Done and Do (15 minutes)
 <!-- Do/Done Tables -->